AHaoI111/RoBoScope/README.md

 This is a modular automated microscope project.

 It is designed to build a modular and automated microscope system that is easy to integrate and assemble.
 The software part includes features such as autofocus and automatic microbial identification using built-in recognition models.

+Firstly, you must have the supported hardware: a camera and a modular motorized microscope.

+Secondly, you need to place the model in the UI/model/ directory (model download link: ).
+Of course, you can also train your own model according to your needs.